Beach nourishment: Environmental impact

 Beach nourishment has significant impacts on local ecosystems.
 Nourishment may cause direct mortality to sessile organisms in the target area by burying them under the new sand.
-Seafloor habitat in both source and target areas are disrupted, e.g. when sand is deposited on coral reefs or when deposited sand hardens.
+The seafloor habitat in both source and target areas are disrupted, e.g. when sand is deposited on coral reefs or when deposited sand hardens.
 Imported sand may differ in character (chemical makeup, grain size, non-native species) from that of the target environment.
 Light availability may be reduced, affecting nearby reefs and submerged aquatic vegetation.
 Imported sand may contain material toxic to local species.
 Removing material from near-shore environments may destabilize the shoreline, in part by steepening its submerged slope.
 Related attempts to reduce future erosion may provide a false sense of security that increases development pressure.

 Sea turtles

 Newly deposited sand can harden and complicate nest-digging for turtles.
-However, nourishment can provide more/better habitat for them, as well as for sea birds and beach flora.
+However, nourishment can provide more and better habitat for them, as well as for sea birds and beach flora.
 Florida addressed the concern that dredge pipes would suck turtles into the pumps by adding a special grill to the dredge pipes.